Authors: Rinchen Dorji and Michael B. Thomas

 Locality: Bhutan (27.332740, 90.439450)

-The Bhutan Himalaya forms a substantial part of the Eastern Himalaya with a huge elevation gradient from the low southern foothills with sub-tropical forests to the high northern Himalayas with alipine meadows.
+The Bhutan Himalaya forms a substantial part of the Eastern Himalaya with a huge elevation gradient from the low southern foothills with sub-tropical forests to the high northern Himalayas with alpine meadows.
 Its high variations of climatic and geographic factors contribute to high biodiversity.
-Over 5600 species of vascular plants occur in Bhutan, of which 423 are orchids including 54 species of new records (Gurung 2006) and some 46 species of Rhododenron (Flora of Bhutan 1991).
+Over 5600 species of vascular plants occur in Bhutan, of which 423 are orchids including 54 species of new records (Gurung 2006) and some 46 species of Rhododendron (Flora of Bhutan 1991).
 The family of orchids, Orchidaceae, is the largest, followed by Poaceae, the grass family.
 Unlike neighboring states of India and Nepal, pteridophytes of Bhutan have remained largely unstudied.